Sora is Super Smash Bros. Ultimate’s last DLC fighter

 Three top investment pros open up about what it takes to get your video game funded.

 Ultimate will also be getting new Mii Fighter costumes based on Splatoon and Doom.
-They’ll be available on October 18.
+They’ll also be available on October 18.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: